 - Describe the CMS requirements the board must enter into a written agreement if the hospital wants to provide telemedicine services;

 - Discuss the CMS list of emergency drugs and equipment that every critical access hospital must have; and

 - Discuss recommendations to do a gap analysis to ensure compliance with all of the hospital CoPs.

-- Understand the responsibilities of the pharmacist including developing, supervising and coordinating activities of the pharmacy;
+- Explain the responsibilities of the pharmacist that include developing, supervising and coordinating activities of the pharmacy;

 - Recall the requirements for security and storage of medications, medication carts and anesthesia carts; and